 09-Apr-2012 NAR-00599-Web-B-2012 <i>R</i>obi<i>NA</i>: A user-friendly, integrated software solution for RNA-Seq based transcriptomics Dear Dr. Lohse Thank you for giving us the opportunity to consider your manuscript.
 The referees have raised substantial criticisms, which are detailed below.
 We will consider publishing your manuscript only if you can accommodate their suggestions in a revised version or explain satisfactorily why their comments are invalid.
 Detailed instructions for submitting your revised manuscript are provided BELOW the referees' reports.
 When you submit your revised manuscript, you should provide a concise point-by-point response to the referees’ comments.
 Any text in the manuscript that you change or add in response to referee or Editor comments should be marked in red.
 You should also upload high-resolution figures which conform to the minimum resolution and special requirements outlined below.
 The revised version must be uploaded within 20 days of the date of this letter.
 NAR is fully Open Access, and ALL papers published are made freely available at the NAR website and also at PubMed Central immediately upon publication.
 For papers published in 2012 the Open Access charge for a corresponding author based at an institution with NAR membership will be $1385/£710/€€1065, while the charge for a corresponding author at an institution which does not have NAR membership will be $2770/£1420/€€2130.
 Papers published that occupy more than 9 pages will incur an additional charge of $195/£100/€150 for each page in excess of 9.
 There are no excess page charges for papers that occupy 9 pages or less.
 Waivers or discounts will be considered sympathetically for corresponding authors from developing countries and those in genuine hardship.
 Further information is available from our website (http://nar.oupjournals.org/openaccess).
 We look forward to receiving your revised manuscript.
+Yours sincerely, Gary Benson Executive Editor Nucleic Acids Research

+We thank you and the two referees for the rapid review of our manuscript: “RobiNA: A user-friendly, integrated software solution for RNA-Seq based transcriptomics”.
+We were very pleased to read that both reviewers found RobiNA to be a useful and easy to use tool, and appreciate their constructive suggestions on how we might improve both the tool and the manuscript.

+We have now revised our manuscript and we should be grateful if you would consider the revised version for publication in the special issue of Nucleic Acids Research.
+We have listed our responses to the reviewers’ comments below.

-Yours sincerely, Gary Benson Executive Editor Nucleic Acids Research Reviewers' Comments to Author (Line numbers mentioned in a report may not coincide with the original line numbers.)
+Reviewers' Comments to Author (Line numbers mentioned in a report may not coincide with the original line numbers.)
 Referee: 1 Comments for the Author The authors have developed a good user-friendly tool to analyzed RNA data.
 However, maybe some features can be improved: 1-The demo only include files to be mapped to the transcriptome, it would be nice to have the genome and the gff file to test this function also

-We have added the current TAIR10 genome release sequences and GFF3 annotation file to the test set available from our web site.
+We have added the current Arabidopsis thaliana TAIR10 genome release sequences and GFF3 annotation file to the test set available from our web site.

 2-It would be great that when you open a project that exists you can add new samples without analyze everything again (If the tools already does this, please put in the tutorial how to do it).
 Moreover, I had some problem when open a project that exists, the tool did not recognize any sample after the read filtering, when the user has to design the experiment.